plop91/Discord-Virtual-Assistant/README.md

 ## Instructions

-### Installation:
+### Build:
-Discord Virtual Assistant requires node.js in order to run, if you do not have node.js installed follow [these instructions](https://nodejs.org/en/download/) first then complete these steps
+Discord Virtual Assistant docker requires docker in order to run, if you do not have docker installed follow [these instructions](https://docs.docker.com/get-docker/) first then complete these steps

 1. Download code to "DISCORD_VIRTUAL_ASSISTANT_DIR" (replace "DISCORD_VIRTUAL_ASSISTANT_DIR" with desired folder name)
 ```shell